Basic DCP Job Tutorial (Node.js)

 description: 'Minimal demonstration of a distributed job',

-link: 'https://distributive.network'
+link: 'https://distributive.network',

 };

-nameβ A short identifier for the jobdescriptionβ A brief explanation of what the job doeslinkβ Optional reference URL for additional context
+name: A short identifier for the jobdescription: A brief explanation of what the job doeslink: Optional reference URL for additional context

-Compute Groupsο
+Compute Groups

-DCP jobs can be deployed to one or more compute groups.
-A compute group may be public (such as the Global DCP group) or private.
+DCP jobs can be deployed to one or more Compute Groups.
+A Compute Group may be public (such as the Global DCP group) or private.
 To deploy into a private group, you must have the appropriate join credentials.

 Security note: Never hard-code joinSecret values in production code.
 Prompt for them at runtime or load them securely from environment variables.
 Any hard-coded secrets shown in examples are for demonstration purposes only.

-If no compute group is specified, the job is deployed to the public Global DCP group by default.
+If no Compute Group is specified, the job is deployed to the public Global DCP group by default.

-Deploy to a Private Compute Groupο
+Deploy to a Private Compute Group

-{ joinKey: '<key>', joinSecret: '<secret>' }
+job.computeGroups = [{ joinKey: '<key>', joinSecret: '<secret>' }];

-Deploy to Multiple Private Compute Groupsο
+Deploy to Multiple Private Compute Groups

 job.computeGroups = [